 REVIEW AND APPROVAL

-All development within the CGOD shall require Design and Site Plan Review, a Special Permit, or both as set out in this § 10A and § 7.
+All development within the CGOD shall require Design and Site Plan Review, a Special Permit, or both as set out in this Section 10A and Section 7.

-Applications for Design and Site Plan Review or Special Permits for a Hotel within the CGOD shall be subject to the procedural requirements of § 6.15.8 in addition to any other procedures required by this Section 10A
+Applications for Design and Site Plan Review or Special Permits for a Hotel within the CGOD shall be subject to the procedural requirements of Section 6.15.8 in addition to any other procedures required by this Section 10A

 SECTION 6.
 SPECIAL REGULATIONS